fAIseh00d/ComfyUI-Openrouter_node/README.md

 Multiple image inputs are supported.
 Make sure the model you are using supports multiple images to be sent at once.
 Thanks **@wTechArtist** for the idea!
 ![Multiple Images Example](https://github.com/user-attachments/assets/09f2478c-c4f8-46f0-b79e-e4766f020119)

+## Updates

+### 6/12/2025 - Chat Mode
+Added a new Chat Mode feature that lets you have actual conversations with LLMs!
+When you enable chat mode, the node remembers your conversation history and maintains context between messages.
+Your chats are automatically saved in timestamped folders, so you can pick up where you left off if you come back within an hour.
+After that, it'll start a fresh conversation.
+Each chat session is stored as a JSON file with a friendly name based on your first message.
+There's even a handy utility script to view, export, or clean up old conversations.
+Just toggle "chat_mode" to True and start chatting!

 ## Features

 - Access to all models available on OpenRouter